 After getting feedback on the initial version of their interest and identity communities, UW expanded and re-launched their communities in 2020—to massive success.
 Comparing the 2019 and 2020 academic years, UW saw an astounding 533% increase in pageviews across communities.

-In the nearly five years since the University of Washington partnered with uConnect, the two teams have worked hand-in-hand, continuously evolving to enhance UW’s delivery of customized, high-impact career services to all students, at scale.
+In the seven years since the University of Washington partnered with uConnect, the two teams have worked hand-in-hand, continuously evolving to enhance UW’s delivery of customized, high-impact career services to all students, at scale.

 And engagement with UW’s virtual career center has continued to grow year-over-year since their launch in 2016.
 For example, comparing 2017-2018 to 2020-2021, UW saw a 56% increase in users on their site.
 Comparing 2020-2021 to 2022-2023, they saw a 40% increase in users.
 From 2020-2021 to 2022-2023, they’ve also seen a 66% increase in pageviews.

 Clearly, UW’s students, alumni, faculty, staff, and other stakeholders continue to find value in the virtual career center—powered by uConnect.